linkml/linkml/docs/faq/modeling.md

  * warn if a reserved term is used
  * provide a mechanism for transparent mapping between a schema element and a "safe" version of the element

+## What are id_prefixes used for and why do we want them?

+The LinkML meta modeling element, id_prefixes, are used to give an indication of the ids expected to be used in decreasing priority order for a particular class.

+Downstream software components can use this field to constrain data entry to a particular kind of identifier.